Graham Coxon: Other artistic endeavours

 Coxon is a visual artist and designs all his album sleeves.
 He has also designed album sleeves for other artists.
 In July 2006, he wrote and had published a foreword for a new edition of Hermann Hesse's Narcissus and Goldmund novel.
 His work also featured on the cover of English folk singer Kate Rusby's album The Girl Who Couldn't Fly.

 In October 2022 his memoir Verse, Chorus, Monster! was published by Faber and Faber.

 Personal life

-During a celebratory event for Blur's "Battle of Britpop" victory in 1995, Coxon considered committing suicide by jumping out of a sixth-storey window, but was talked out of it by Damon Albarn.
+During a celebratory event for Blur's "Battle of Britpop" victory in 1995, Coxon considered suicide by jumping out of a sixth-storey window, but was talked out of it by Damon Albarn.
 Coxon became a teetotaller as a recovering alcoholic.

+In the 2001 UK general election, Coxon supported the Green Party candidate for Holborn and St Pancras, Robert Whitley.

+In 2007, a woman who had been stalking Coxon was cautioned by the police for harassment and criminal damage.

-Having previously been married, he is now in a relationship with his Waeve collaborator Rose Elinor Dougall, with whom he has a daughter.
+Coxon has three daughters: Pepper (with former partner Anna Norlander), Dorelia, and a third daughter with his Waeve collaborator Rose Elinor Dougall, with whom he is currently in a relationship.

+In October 2024, it was reported that Coxon was involved in a divorce case that had reached England's High Court.